 Dr. Brown also serves on Roosevelt’s Executive Board of The Graduate Council and the University Senate.
 She is part of the Roosevelt University Coalition for the AACU, the Association of American College Universities bridging theory to practice for promoting communities of engagement by encouraging a pedagogy of Social Justice in the classroom.

-Chuck Hamburg , associate professor, teaches food and beverage management course at the undergraduate level.
+Chuck Hamburg, associate professor, has been teaching food and beverage management course at the undergraduate level for over 42 years.
 He has been involved as a full time educator in Hospitality Management since 1971.
 He started programs at Bunker Hill Community College in Boston, the New York Institute of Technology and became Roosevelt’s first director in 1987.
 In 2002, he started the program’s emphasis in Gaming Management.
 He also directed summer abroad programs in Switzerland for 10 years.
 His expertise as a restaurant consultant has taken him to projects all over the world.
 Hamburg holds a bachelor’s degree in Hotel and Restaurant Management from the University of Massachusetts-Amherst, a master’s in Counseling from Suffolk University in Boston, and a Wine diploma from the University of California.
 He is an Illinois BASSET certified instructor and is active in many industry associations.

-William R. Host, associate professor, teaches meetings and events on both the undergraduate and graduate levels.
+William R. Host, associate professor, has been teaching meetings and events on both the undergraduate and graduate levels for over 19 years.

 Prior to joining Roosevelt University, Bill was president of HOST Meetings & Events Management, an independent meeting planning and logistics firm where for eight years he managed the meetings and conferences for a wide variety of regional and national associations whose meeting budgets were under $500,000.00.